Kotti/kotti_user_manual/docs/adding_content/documents.rst

 When we tag our "Fruit Rootstock" document with the "rootstock" tag, as this is its first use, so Kotti will create it anew.

-A content manangement system has features that make a CMS website more powerful than a simple storage system.
-One of these features is the content tagging system, whereby users tag content by keywords to add an important layer of information and organization.

-Tags are added in the Edit form, between the Description and Body for a Document, and in a similar position for other content types.
-Click in the tag entry field to give it keyboard focus, then type keywords or keyphrases.
-The tag entry field uses the tab key to signify that a tag has been typed.
-When you add a tag and hit the tab key, the cursor moves to become ready for entry of the next tag.

-The tags entry field knows about existing tags, and shows them as soon as you have typed enought letters to match one.
-You can type the existing tag, or you can click matched tag when it appears.

 Tags are case-sensitive.
 Use this to advantage, by considering whether a formal name works well for a tag, versus an informal word or phrase.
-Consider a service business that has a Kotti site for managing information about multiple clients.
-Formal names of the client businesses would be appropriate tags:
+Consider a service business that has a Kotti website for managing information about multiple clients.
+Formal names of the client businesses would be appropriate
-Jones Company, Edwards & Eagleford Law, Acme Plumbing, etc. But in the same CMS there could also be tags for general categories, such as law and plumbing.
+tags: Jones Company, Edwards & Eagleford Law, Acme Plumbing, etc. But in the same website there could also be tags for general categories, such as law and plumbing.
 Often both formally and informally named tags are useful.

 Body
 ----

 The Document body is where you add the real content.
-Add text, format words for bold, italic, underline, and other formatting options.
+Add text, format words for bold, italic, underline, and other styling options.
 Select a paragraph and indent it.
 Select several paragraphs and make a bulleted list.
 Create headings.
 You have the normal range of features available in word processing software.